Login

 • Less total interest than “normal,” level payment loans.

-A fixed principal loan is a loan where the borrower repays a fixed amount of the principal loan amount each period until they have fully paid off the loan.
-The interest on the loan is calculated based on the unpaid principal balance, which decreases over time as the borrower makes principal payments.
-A declining periodic payment due to a decreasing interest amount is one of the characteristics of a fixed principal loan.
+A fixed principal loan is a loan in which the borrower repays a fixed portion of the principal each period until the loan is fully paid.
+The interest is calculated on the unpaid principal balance, which decreases over time as principal payments are made.
+A declining periodic payment, caused by the lower interest amount, is a core characteristic of a fixed principal loan.

-In contrast, a traditional loan has fixed (sometimes called "level") periodic payments comprised of increasing principal and declining interest.
-The principal amount paid each period increases (to keep the same payment) because the interest amount decreases due to the declining principal balance.
+In contrast, a traditional loan has fixed (sometimes called “level”) periodic payments made up of increasing principal and declining interest.
+The principal portion increases to keep the total payment the same as the interest portion decreases with the declining principal balance.

 Why are fixed principal loans advantageous to borrowers?

-Fix principal payment loans reduce the interest amount paid because the borrower pays the principal loan amount off faster than they would if they had a traditional loan.
+Fixed principal payment loans reduce the total interest paid because the borrower pays down the principal balance faster than with a traditional loan.

 Click to make smaller (-) or larger (+).